 - BookBub Advertising.
 Creating highly-targeted ads to promote your book on the platform is a powerful way to increase book sales.

 - Recommendations.
-Recommending other authors’ books will increase your author activity on the site, increase engagement, and build your own readership.
+Recommending other authors’ books will increase your author activity on the site, improve engagement, and build your own readership.

 - Pre-Release.
-Using Bookbub’s pre-release feature is another strong way to increase book sales.
+Using BookBub’s pre-release feature is another strong way method for how to promote a book.

 - Preorder Alerts.
 Readers on BookBub can follow their favorite authors to find out when they have a deal or new release available.
 Pre-order Alerts let you email these loyal fans when an author has a book available for pre-order, helping to ensure your launch week is as successful as possible.

-- Create a Bookbub Author Profile.
+- Create a BookBub Author Profile.
 Setting up an author profile means you have a designated webpage on the BookBub site just for you!
-To begin the set-up process for creating your author profile, go here: https://partners.bookbub.com/authors

 BookBub Ads for Authors